Davido debuts new Rasta look in Jamaica, rocks dreadlocks in funny video

 Taking to his official Instagram page, the Stand Strong crooner shared a video of himself and his crew members rocking dreadlocks in Jamaica.

-Make I hang am as souvenir: Joeboy reacts in video as lady ‘stones’ him with bra during performance in US
+Men’s lives matter: Davido calls out nail technicians and hairdressers who gossip, says they are dangerous

-Not stopping there, the singer and his guys also wore big green, red and yellow colored caps on their heads as they tried to fit into the cliché Rastafarian look.
+Not stopping there, the singer and his guys also wore big green, red and yellow coloured caps on their heads as they tried to fit into the cliché Rastafarian look.

 Davido and his guys also topped things off by saying popular Jamaican terms like ‘wagwan’ and ‘big up yaself’ in the funny video.